 As far as 20-inch gas-powered saws go, it’s one of the most reasonably priced and sturdy options, making quick work of even the thickest trees for firewood.

 Thanks to its OxyPower Engine Technology, it reduces emissions by 70% and decreases fuel consumption by 20%, both of which are major selling points.
-We also like their version of Intertia-activated for breaking the chain in the event of an unexpected kickback.
+I also like their version of Intertia-activated for breaking the chain in the event of an unexpected kickback.

-We recommend the Poulan Pro 20-Inch 50cc Chainsaw for cutting firewood, especially if you reside in a location with trees that are slightly larger than average.
+I recommend the Poulan Pro 20-Inch 50cc Chainsaw for cutting firewood, especially if you reside in a location with trees that are slightly larger than average.
 You can also alter the chain while out in the field.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 Firewood Chainsaw Buyer’s Guide